patrickcash/gatsby-personal-site/README.md

 ## App Info

-Personal site build using Gatsby static site generator
+Personal site build using Gatsby static site generato

+## Deploying using Github page

+`package.json` has a default script that uses `gh-pages` module to publish on Github pages.

+Simply run `npm run deploy` publishes the site on github pages.